fl4p/fugu-mppt-firmware/README.md

 With a battery voltage of 28.5V, I measured 36V for 400ms.

 Keep in mind that in case of a failure (software or hardware), the charger might permanently output the max solar voltage at the battery terminal, potentially destroying any connected device.
+Add over-voltage protection (another DC/DC, varistor, TVS, crowbar circuit) if necessary.

 Use it at your own risk.
-Add over-voltage protection (another DC/DC, varistor, TVS, crowbar circuit) if necessary.

 # Building
+You can build with PlatformIO or ESP-IDF using Arduino as component build toolchain.

+Here's how to build using ESP-IDF:
 ```
 git clone --recursive https://github.com/fl4p/fugu-mppt-firmware
 cd fugu-mppt-firmware